teach-afp/www/input/lab2.md

 Once you have implemented your replay monad transformer you should make sure that it works properly.
 Here is a small testing framework to help you get
 started: [Test.hs](https://bitbucket.org/russo/afp-code/src/master/assignment2/replay-0.1.0.0/test/Test.hs).
-Put the framework in a subdirectory called test, then add this to your .cabal file to create a test suite:
+Put the framework in a subdirectory called "test", then add this to your .cabal file to create a test suite:

 ```bash